“Be kind to everybody so everybody is living happy lives and helping one another;

 Brave Helpline: We are here for you

 We are here to listen to and support you to the best of our abilities.
-(More information at Brave Helpline FAQs)
+Get more information from the Brave Helpline FAQ page.

 Need for an LBTQI Helpline in Singapore

 We recognise that LBTQI women are a marginalised group that is at a higher risk of sexual harassment, bullying, depression, discrimination and violence, due to their intersectional identities.
 These intersecting forms of discrimination are frequently absent in public discourse and may go unacknowledged in the wider women’s movement and even in the LGBT community.

 Because of the uniqueness of LBTQI women with their specific aspirations and concerns, civic and civil organisations, including social service and mental health service providers in Singapore, are currently not able to adequately cater for these diverse needs.
 We aim to bridge these gaps by spearheading collaborative programmes with other groups and organisations to support this vulnerable group.

 The Brave Helpline is provided in collaboration with Aware Singapore.

 Staffed by well-trained women professionals and volunteers, the Brave Helpline offers confidential information and support to women who identify as LBTQI.